 3 dl water

-- Bring it to a boil – lower the heat and let it simmer for about 20 – 25 minutes or until the plums are soft.
-Once in a while, they have to cook a little bit longer.
+- Let it boil, lower the heat and let it simmer for about 20 – 25 minutes or until they are soft and you can see cracks in the shell.